cife

 A level

-• Designed and usually taken over two years though it can be taken as a one-year A-level course too (widely offered by CIFE colleges)
+• Designed and usually taken over two years though it can be taken as a one-year A-level course (widely offered by cife colleges) by those with a suitably strong background

-• With over 70 subjects available, A level offers a greater range than IB and Pre-U. No subjects are compulsory.
-Subjects can be combined to play to a student’s strengths, yielding either variety or specialisation.
+• With over 70 subjects available, A level offers a greater range than IB.
+No subjects are compulsory.
+Subjects can be combined to play to a student’s strengths, offering either variety or specialisation.

 • There’s no upper or lower limit to the number of A levels a student may take, but typically students do three A levels.
 Subjects can be taken individually rather than as part of an over-arching qualification.